yoyoberenguer/MagicSpriteSheet/README.md

 spritesheet.
-The image is composed by 8 columns and 8 rows and give us a total of 64 sprites To determine the sprite width and height we need to check first the spritesheet dimension (here 2048x2048 pixels), that give us the following dimension, 256x256 (2048 / 8)
+The image is composed by 8 columns and 8 rows and give us a total of 64 sprites To determine the sprite width and height we need to check first the spritesheet dimension (here 2048x2048 pixels), that give us the following sprite dimension, 256x256 (2048 / 8)

-* The actual version (1.0.0 - alpha) is not build with sprite padding functionaly neither
+* The actual version (1.0.0 - alpha) does not include sprite padding functionaly nor
-  with an automatic sprite size detection (all the values have to be entered manually before loading the spritesheet)
+  an automatic sprite size detection option (all the values have to be entered manually before loading the spritesheet)

+* It is also compulsory to know the image format (24-bit or 32-bit) and tick the correct option In our scenario, the it will be a 24-bit image format (without per-pixel transparency)

 ```
 ![alt text](https://github.com/yoyoberenguer/MagicSpriteSheet/blob/main/Assets/Miniature%20SpriteSheet%20example.png)